 Year Published: 2013

-Aquaponic Gardening: Discover the Dual Benefits of Raising Fish and Plants Together (Idiot’s Guides), calls itself the comprehensive guide to aquaponic farming.
+Aquaponic Gardening: Discover the Dual Benefits of Raising Fish and Plants Together (Idiot’s Guide), calls itself the comprehensive guide to aquaponic farming.
 It covers everything from choosing the type of setup you want, to selecting your vegetables and fish, to maintaining your system.
 There are step-by-step plans which include photos for planning and building the right system for your needs.

 Of the negative reviews received for this aquaponics book, the most notable were that there aren’t many pictures and illustrations to go with the DIY instructions which can make the book difficult to follow.
 Even some of the 4-star reviews had similar complaints.
 Many reviewers also said that the book was quite basic and it left many questions unanswered.